 With some coin in your pocket and skills on your resume, what’s next?
 While there is currently no Adventist-Linkedin, the widespread connections are solid.
 In other words, you will know people who know people.
 You will impress these people with your spicy list of skills blended not only in the classroom, soccer field, residence hall or performance stage, but also through volunteer service, student government and on-the-job learning.
 This variety in life experiences will allow you to be your versatile self while leading to the best memories and career skills.

 Come stir up a college experience worth savoring.
-Participating and leading on an Adventist campus will give you tangible experience to help prepare you for life.
+Participate and lead on an Adventist campus for tangible experience to help prepare you for life.

 Graduates of an Adventist college or university were more likely than Adventist graduates of a public college or university to experience the following while in college…

 …develop a passion for volunteering and community service.
 [2 Sig]

 - Adventist College Alumni 44.1% 44.1%

 - Adventist Public University Alumni 24.0% 24.0%

 …participate in campus intercollegiate and intramural teams.
 [1, Sig]

 …participate in music groups, such as band, orchestra and choir.
 [1, Sig]